ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 <p> An Obstacle_Data structure containing this dynamic obstacle information is sent to the PSBMPC at each COLAV iteration. </p>

+### Joint Prediction Manager

+<p> Prototype class, similar to the Obstacle Manager, just that it keeps track of information for all Prediction_Obstacles in the PSBMPC prediction where obstacles are assumed to have their own COLAV system </p>

-### Obstacle
+### Obstacle Types

-The obstacle class maintains information about the obstacle, in addition to its predicted trajectories and PSB-MPC cost function related parameters.
+The obstacle classes maintains information about the obstacle, in addition to its predicted trajectories and PSB-MPC cost function related parameters.
 Organized into a inheritance hierarchy with

-- Obstacle : Base class holding general information
 - Tracked_Obstacle : Holding tracking and prediction related information and modules.
 This is the object maintained by the PSB-MPC to keep track of the nearby obstacles.
-	- Prediction_Obstacle: **Not to be used yet**.
-More minimalistic derived class than the Tracked_Obstacle, used by obstacles in the PSB-MPC prediction when they have enabled their own collision avoidance system
+- Prediction_Obstacle: More minimalistic class than the Tracked_Obstacle, used by obstacles in the PSB-MPC prediction when they have enabled their own collision avoidance system
 - Cuda_Obstacle: Used as a GPU-friendly data container of relevant Tracked_Obstacle data needed on the GPU.
-Read-only when processing on the GPU
+Read-only when processing on the GPU.

 ### Obstacle_Ship